daitss/transform/README.md

 * The transformation identifier is then used to look up the actual transformation instruction in the config file i.e., transform.xml.
 * The transformation service then performs the format transformation, locally cache the created files with proper file extension and send back the link(s) of the created file(s).
+The transformation service would also return associated premis event and agent to record the result of the transformation and the software that is used for the transformation.
 * The calling client would parse the return links to retrieve the created files.
 * Once the created file(s) are retrieved by the calling clients, the local caches for the files are removed.